skyronic/crudkit/README.md

 - Build static files: `$ grunt buildStatic`
 - Start the server by running `$ php -S 0.0.0.0:8080` from the root of the project
 - Navigate to http://localhost:8080/demo/sql_basic.php

+## Laravel Support

+Check out [markpurser/laravel-crudkit](https://github.com/markpurser/laravel-crudkit) for a similar project (no code shared with this project) with out of the box support for eloquent and relying on blade templates and Laravel for routing.